breathingstatue/blender-plugin/README.md

 -Theman with the help of AI and a bunch of friends in the RV I/O community.

-TO DO LIST:

-20.25.?
+20.25.50
-Objects (.fob)
+Objects import / export / duplicate (.fob)
-Car AutoShader
+Car Auto Shader
-broader .m (model) support
+fixed some functions (e.g. 'Rename Textures' and 'Save Textures to Disk') improved UI fixed CarShadow generator improved handling of textures / texture pages broader .m (Model) Support

 FULL CHANGELOG:

 20.25.35
 added NCP Material Preview
-cleaned the __init__ module
-maintenance on import / export modules regarding different materials fixed solution for different textures/car parts export car parts can have any default texture, not just car.bmp hotfixed Vertex Layer creation fixed a bug with multiple ViewLayers in Blender
+car parts can have any default texture, not just car.bmp fixed a bug with multiple ViewLayers in Blender

 20.25.2
 improved car import / parameters export